 - After watching the video, what changes would you make to your instruction to better support student learning?

 - Why do you think these changes would improve student learning?
 Support your explanation with evidence of student learning and/or principles from theory and/or research.

 - Describe any classroom management or behavioral issues that you experienced and how you dealt with the issue.

 - Rate your over-all impression of your teaching and of the lesson, elaborating on any details that have not been addressed in prior questions.

-The writing sample should be uploaded as a PDF document below.
-Music Education Candidates who have not held a teaching position may submit videos of student teaching, or may audition through live performance, following the specifications below.
+The writing sample should be uploaded as a PDF document.
+Music Education Candidates who have not held a teaching position may submit videos of student teaching, or may audition through live performance.